-In quilting, basting is a technique that temporarily holds together the layers of the quilt sandwich while you quilt.
+After your layers are neatly arranged in a quilt sandwich, it's time to baste.
+In quilting, basting is a technique that temporarily holds together the quilt sandwich's layers as you quilt.

 The spray basting method uses a temporary adhesive spray specially formulated for fabric to hold the layers of a quilt sandwich in place.
-Simply spray the adhesive onto the wrong side of both the backing and the quilt top, then make your quilt sandwich.
+Simply spray the adhesive onto the wrong side of both the back and the quilt top, then make your quilt sandwich.